scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 ## Conclusion

+Meta-programming has a reputation of being difficult and confusing.
-Meta-programming always made my head hurt (I believe that’s the same for many people).
-But with explicit `Expr/Type` types and quotes and splices it has become downright pleasant.
-The method I was following was to first define the underlying quoted or unquoted types using `Expr` and `Type` and then insert quotes and splices to make the types line up.
-Phase consistency was at the same time a great guideline where to insert a splice or a quote and a vital sanity check that I did the right thing.
+But with explicit `Expr/Type` types and quotes and splices it can become downright pleasant.
+A simple strategy first defines the underlying quoted or unquoted values using `Expr` and `Type` and then inserts quotes and splices to make the types line up.
+Phase consistency is at the same time a great guideline where to insert a splice or a quote and a vital sanity check that the result makes sense.